Asad-Shahab/Attention-Flow-Visualizer/README.md

 python app.py
 ```

-## Deployment

-This app is designed for easy deployment on Hugging Face Spaces.
-Simply:
-1. Create a new Space
-2. Upload the project files
-3. The app will automatically start

 ## Requirements

 - Python 3.8+
 - 4GB+ RAM (SmolLM models are lightweight)
 - GPU acceleration optional (works well on CPU)

-## License

-Apache 2.0